THE AYURVEDIC ACUPUNCTURIST

 As an experienced and accomplished herbalist she treats a variety of conditions using Chinese herbal granulars and tinctures.
 She is an expert in the area of herb- pharmaceutical drug interactions and myco-pharmacology, or the use of medicinal mushrooms to treat patients.
 Medicinal mushrooms are not only a valuable health supplement, but are vital to the treatment of chronic conditions, auto-immune diseases, and rehabilitation from treatment for serious diseases such as cancer.

 Alex Rose employs the many different tools of Asian medicine to achieve the best results for her patients.
-Her passion for her profession and knowledge of not only the medicine, but also the vast history and cultural context help her treat conditions effectively and educate people so they have the correct expectation and impression of alternative medicine and its benefits.
+Her passion for her profession and knowledge of not only the medicine, but also its vast history and cultural context help her treat conditions effectively.
+She also strives to educate people so they have the correct expectation and impression of alternative medicine and its benefits.

 Dr. Rose has over 11 years of experience in the field of Oriental Medicine, Acupuncture, Ayurveda, Herb and Pharmaceutical Drug Interactions and is the ONLY fully qualified individual in the area holding both a degree in Acupuncture and the science of Herbal Medicine.